-The Company is exposed to the risks normally associated with an investment portfolio, which include interest rate, liquidity, credit, and counterparty risks.
+The Company is exposed to the risks normally associated with an investment portfolio, which include general risk of loss of investment, market volatility, interest rate, liquidity, credit, valuation, regulatory change, currency, geographic and counterparty risks.
 In addition, the investment portfolio is exposed to climate risk, which may affect the value of the Company's investments.